Have you ever had a talk with a friend or someone that changed your life? We have all had a conversation that changed our reality.

-What if you had 10 meetings and conversations over the next 10 days with the 10 most powerful, influential people in the world?
-And, what if, because of those conversations, you would literally have the ability to change the world?
+What if you had 10 meetings over the next 10 days with the 10 most powerful people in the world?
+And, what if, because of those conversations, you would have the ability to change the world?
 Would you show up to those meetings?
 Would you be thoughtful about the things you talked about and the influence you were about to have?

 I recently considered some of the things that prayer is or prayer does and made an inconclusive list.
 See if you have other ideas as well… .